Gatheroxign34/Pluriliterate-Nicaraguan-Youth-Multimedia-Design/README.md

 </head>
 <body>
     <h1> How do we support youth empowerment and leadership in Latin America though access to multimedia design? </h1>
-    <h2> How do we foster global and local online community engagement through multicultural multimedia engagement? </h2>
+    <h2> How do we foster global and local online community engagement through multicultural youth multimedia design? </h2>
     <h3> These questions are answered in the following study:</h3>
-        <h4> Methods: </h4>
+        <h4> Methods and Methodologies: </h4>
         <ul>
-            <li> Qualitative focus group interviews, observations and ethnographic field notes featuring a Nicaraguan youth in a
+            <li> Qualitative focus group interviews, observations and ethnographic field notes featuring Nicaraguan youth in a
                  intercultural leadership school.</li>
             <li> Critical Discourse Framework for indepth conversation interpretation in Miskitu, Spanish and English.</li>
             <li> Triangulation of observations, ethnographic field notes and focus interview data. </li>
     </ul>
         <h4> Analysis: </h4>
         <ul>
-            <li> Multilingual Multicultural youth can serve as ambassadors of their communities on social media platforms if community
-                 stakeholders such as non-profit organizations supply the hardware and software for semi-professional multimedia design projects.</li>
+            <li> If community stakeholders such as non-profit organizations supply the hardware and software for semi-professional multimedia design
+                projects, multilingual multicultural youth can serve as ambassadors and activists that advocate for their communities on social media
+                platforms.</li>
-            <li> Youth's Multimedia projects can serve as catalysts for social change if they address local policy makers through the cultural and
+            <li> Youth's multimedia projects can serve as catalysts for social change if they address local policy makers through the cultural and
                  linguistic lenses of the community. </li>
     </ul>
-        <h4> Implications: </h4>
+        <h4> Implications and Main Take-Aways: </h4>
         <ul>
             <li> Designed the first multimedia design course for multilingual multicultural youth in Puerto Cabezas Nicaragua in 2016.</li>
             <li> Aided youth in building a global and local online community of 1000+ followers.</li>